raprasad/scdiet.org/README.md

 This archive contains the static HTML and images from the site.

-Please see the versions tab for:
+Please see the [releases tab](https://github.com/raprasad/scdiet.org/releases) for:

 ## Original Version https://github.com/raprasad/scdiet.org/releases/tag/1.0